 And just when you thought places to visit in Mauritius got boring, the Sugar museum amuses you.
 It dates back to the time when sugar was given equal importance as gold.
 It is a treat for historians as it displays the 250 years old heritage of the sugar adventure that the whole country saw.
 Once you are free from the 1.5 hour tour, rum and sugar tasting sessions will be waiting for you to end the journey on a high note (hick-hick).

 Yet another treat for the history lovers.
 If you want an alluring view of art and history of Mauritius and want to go into the depths of the country, this place is a must stop.
-Start with an overview of the three colonial period – Dutch, French and British, and move on to the history of the postal service of the Mauritius.
-From its very first stamp to the rarest and world renowned stamps, the museum houses many interesting things.
+The Blue Penny Museum is a place just out of your wish-list.
+From a plethora of magnificent explorations around on the island, this specific museum does showcase it all.
+The museum provides you with insight and a quick rundown of everything Mauritius is and how it evolved gradually over the course of years.
+Start with an overview of the three colonial period - Dutch, French and British, and move on to the history of the postal service of the Mauritius.
+From its very first stamp to the rarest and world-renowned stamps, the museum houses many interesting things.

 Next, we come to best places to visit in Mauritius for shopping.
 It offers a mix of indigenous creations and global brand products.
 Handicrafts are easily available at the beaches while duty-free shops are located at slightly upmarket places.
 Art fanatics can head to the dedicated Craft market; a good place to pick souvenirs for your friends.
 Besides, other tourist attractions in Mauritius include:

 Quite a popular one from the list of tourist places in Mauritius, Grand Baie is for street shopping.
-Impulse buyers head here.
+Impulse buyers head here since it is one of the best places to visit in north Mauritius.
+Buy souvenirs at this market from your trip.
+It is most famous for trinkets and skateboards.

-This is the place for lifestyle shopping from your favorite brands such as Armani Jeans, Body & Soul, Celio, Colors & Senses, Esprit, and Hugo Boss, among others.
+If you're looking for those places to visit at Mauritius where you can shop your heart out and satiate your shopaholic spirit, then this is where you should come.
+This is the place for lifestyle shopping from your favorite brands such as Armani Jeans, Body and Soul, Celio, Colors & Senses, Esprit, and Hugo Boss, among others.

 Looking To Book An International Holiday?